vladigleba/vladigleba.github.io/posts/gospel/sanctuary.md

 > Wherefore he is able also to save them to the uttermost that come unto God by him, seeing *he ever liveth to make intercession for them*.
 {% ct 'Hebrews 7:25' %}

-The sprinkling of blood by the priest in the earthly sanctuary foreshadowed Jesus’ ongoing ministry in the heavenly sanctuary.
-Since His ascension, Jesus has served as our High Priest, presenting His own blood for each of our sins when we confess them in His name {% rf '1 John 1:9' %}, so that we may be forgiven.
-This demonstrates that the process of salvation did not end at the cross but continues to this day in heaven, where Jesus, our only Mediator, reconciles us to God through His blood {% rf 'John 14:6; Acts 4:12' %}.[^1]
+The sprinkling of blood by the priest in the earthly sanctuary foreshadowed Christ’s ongoing ministry in the heavenly sanctuary.
+Since His ascension, Jesus has served as our High Priest, presenting His own blood on our behalf when we confess our sins in His name {% rf '1 John 1:9' %}, granting us forgiveness *and* power to overcome them.
+This shows that the work of salvation did not end at the cross but continues to this day in heaven, where Jesus, our only Mediator, reconciles us to God through His blood {% rf 'John 14:6; Acts 4:12' %}.[^1]

+> It was our sins that nailed Jesus to the cross.
+1 Peter 2:2-1.
+And it was our sins that He bore in the garden of Gethsemane and in the wilderness of temptation. *It was our sins (He had none of His own) for deliverance from which He spent whole nights in prayer.* But He “was heard in that He feared.”
+Ah, thank God for that. … Jesus of Nazareth, in the flesh, in the weakest human flesh, with your and my sins upon Him, was delivered from them, He gained the victory over them.
+Isn’t that joyful news?
+Believe it, accept it, and pass it to others. … “He ever lives to make intercession” for us.
+That is, *He prays for us now as He did when on earth; and as surely as He was heard then, so surely will He be heard now.*
+{% ct 'Waggoner, E.J.
+Studies in the Book of Hebrews (Function).
+Kindle Edition.' %}

 [^1]: Some Christians view Mary, the mother of Jesus, as a mediator or intercessor between God and humanity; however, this contradicts the Bible and undermines Christ’s all-sufficient sacrifice on the cross and His ongoing heavenly ministry.
 First, there is no need for another intercessor, because Christ’s sacrifice and intercession are able to save completely all who desire salvation.
 Nor does Mary possess the qualifications of a mediator, for she did not shed her blood to atone for our sins.
 Finally, the Bible teaches that Mary, like all the other canonized saints, [rests in death](/posts/basics/death.md) awaiting the resurrection.
 Our only hope, therefore, is the risen Christ, our High Priest, who is ever ready to intercede for all who come to the Father through Him.